How Common kingfisher Inspired The Shinkansen Bullet Train Nose

 The kingfisher dives from air into water — two media with very different densities — without making a splash.
 Its long, gradually tapering beak acts as a shape-optimized pressure wave manager, smoothly transitioning between media by minimizing the pressure differential at the tip.

-In the language of biomimicry, this falls under the Move › Move through media interfaces category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Move › Move through media interfaces category.

 The Design Principle